Home Products For Startups For Investors Journal Book a Call

 Share

+Every investor says the same thing: we back founders, not ideas.
 And then founders walk in and spend the first ten minutes explaining the idea.

-This is not a presentation problem.
+It is not a presentation problem.
 It is a discovery problem.
 And it starts well before the pitch.

 What an investor is actually doing in the first five minutes